- Two-week online selection of movies sees awards distributed for the third annual Indy Film Library Halloween Horror Showcase

 Even if the production was modest, it clearly still managed to speak to viewers.
 In the end, it received over half of all the votes cast.

 IFL Chief Editor Jack Brindelli commented, “As a horror fan, procuring an annual anthology of horror for IFL’s audience is really a dream.
 I have to thank every single artist involved in the films, for helping make that a reality.
 This year’s Halloween Horror Showcase a great success, and it has been a joy to champion your work to new audiences around the world.

 “I also have to congratulate all the winners specifically.
 I think it’s especially fitting, as governments and bosses push us back into public life while a potentially lethal virus still stalks through our population, that our jury has picked out films that play on our anxieties around public life, and human interaction.
 That could relate to welcoming guests offering up a feast with dire consequences; the social norms that put us at war with our own bodies; or the waking nightmares we are forced to treat as a ‘normal’ part of our daily work.
 Mainstream cinema is struggling to address these themes meaningfully in the so-called ‘post-Covid’ era – but each of these films shows that independent artists not only have the talent, but the guts necessary to tell those stories that need telling now.
 Even as we enter the dark half of the year, that’s cause for some hope.”

 Indy Film Library

 Based in Amsterdam, Indy Film Library is a film-criticism platform, which delivers insightful feedback to independent filmmakers.
-It is currently open for its third year of submissions.
+It is currently open for its fourth year of submissions.